Community-Acquired Pneumonia in Adults

 • Staphylococcus aureus

-The flu (influenza) virus is the major viral cause of CAP.
+The flu (influenza) virus is also a major viral cause of CAP.
 Having the flu also makes you more likely to get bacterial pneumonia.
 This type is often worse than viral pneumonia.
-Other types of viruses can also cause CAP, such as parainfluenza virus, echovirus, adenovirus, and coxsackievirus.
-In fact, viruses are likely responsible for most episodes of CAP.
+Other types of viruses can also cause CAP.
+These include SARS-CoV-2 (the cause of COVID-19), parainfluenza virus, echovirus, adenovirus, and coxsackievirus.
+In fact, viruses are likely the cause of most episodes of CAP.
 Fungi and parasites may also cause CAP.

 Who is at risk for community-acquired pneumonia?